yaap/system_memory_lmkd/README.md

   - `ro.lmk.psi_complete_stall_ms`: complete PSI stall threshold in milliseconds for triggering critical memory notification.
 Default = 700
+  - `ro.lmk.pressure_after_kill_min_score`: min oom_adj_score score threshold for
+                                 cycle after kill used to allow blocking of killing critical processes when not enough memory was freed in a kill cycle.
+Default score = 0.

 lmkd will set the following Android properties according to current system
 configurations: